How do you find low competition keywords with high traffic?

 It is organic search queries that your blog already ranks.

-Yes, you can find keywords that your potential readers use in search engines before landing to your site.
+Yes, you can find keywords that your potential readers use in search engines before landing on your site.

-Here’s how to find keywords with the possibilities of ranking higher of SERP.
+Here’s how to find keywords with the possibility of ranking higher on SERP.

-Step 1: Go to Google Search Console over here and Select the blog from other sites you may have verified under current Google account.
+Step 1: Go to Google Search Console from here and Select the blog from other sites you may have verified under your current Google account.

-Step 3: Now you can see very few keywords that your site’s pages are ranking on Google SERP.
+Step 3: Now, you can see very few keywords that your site’s pages rank on Google SERP.